 Research activities: projects

-All the research projects are conducted within the Coati team: Combinatorics, Optimization, and Algorithms for Telecommunications.
+All my research projects are conducted by the Coati team: Combinatorics, Optimization, and Algorithms for Telecommunications.

 Participants: Luc Hogie, Nicolas Chleq [service de développement et d’expérimentation Inria Sophia Antipolis-Méditerranée], Michel Syska.